org-cloudbees-dragan/traditional-ha/README.md

     * Click `push configuration`
     * Click `join operations center`
 * Now you are on a Controller running in HA/HS mode.
-  * A test Pipeline job using an SSH agent is already setup by CasC
+  * A test Pipeline job using an SSH agent is already set by CasC
-    * Click "Build now" amd see the Pipeline log
+    * Click "Build now" and see the Pipeline log
     * See also the content in the [test](test) directory
   * It takes some minutes until the second Controller joins, see also [http://client.ha/manage/highAvailability](http://client.ha/manage/highAvailability)